eigerco/polka-storage/rfcs/003-randomness.md

 As for PoSt, randomness is used for challenges, these stop the SP from pre-computing proofs and thus, faking their stored files.
-As long as the SP is unable from accurately guessing the next set of challenges, the PoSt should suffice as proof that the files are still stored over time.
+As long as the SP is unable to accurately guessing the next set of challenges, the PoSt should suffice as proof that the files are still stored over time.

 In Filecoin, these randomness values come from two sources, VRFs and drand, the